jeruselam/jeruselam.github.io/_posts/blog/2017-08-29-Barong-VS-Tigre.md

 - Till it hurts - Yellow Claw
 - We made it - Yellow Claw
 - Toca - Timmy Trumpet x Carnage

+## Listening
+Listen to it here: [Baby give me your love!](https://soundcloud.com/user-452291878/barong-vs-tigre)